GENERAL TERMS OF BUSINESS

 Our fees will be calculated on the basis set out in the Engagement Letter.

 Where a fixed fee quotation has been given for specified work the fee for that work will be as quoted where the work is completed.
-Where additional work beyond the scope of a fixed fee quotation is performed an additional fee will be payable.
+Where additional work beyond the scope of the fixed fee quotation is performed an additional fee will be payable.
 We will if requested provide an estimate of any additional fee.

-Hourly rates are reviewed annually and we will advise you, in writing, of any changes to the rates.
+Our current hourly rates for each Employee are set out in your Engagement Letter.
+Hourly rates are reviewed annually, and we will advise you, in writing, of any changes to the rates.

-Any payment you make to us or any sum received by us on your behalf, which is not received for a specific purpose, may be set off against any invoice issued to you by us.
+Any payment you make to us, or any sum received by us on your behalf, which is not received for a specific purpose, may be set off against any invoice issued to you by us.

 In addition to fees, we will ask you to pay for any disbursements and other out of pocket expenses incurred on your behalf.